 IoT application can be classified in to two broad categories- Industrial and consumer.
 The industrial categories cover Industrial and retail automation which largely contributes to the development of smart cities.
 The consumer category comprises of personal interest and covers smart lifestyle, home, health & fitness automation.
 Likewise, enterprises and consumers using IOT solutions will be complementing the IOT growth in our country.

-From Logistic industry to IT industry, IOT will have a crucial role to play in the development of these sectors.
+From the logistics industry to the IT industry, IOT will have a crucial role to play in the development of these sectors.
 Adoption of IOT will help businesses in saving costs at greater margins.
-There will also be an exponential drop in the expenses of manufacturing, administration, and selling of goods.
+This will also lead to an exponential drop in the expenses of manufacturing, administration, and selling of goods.
 All these factors contribute to an IOT enabled supply chain.
 This will bring out more opportunities for retailers and wholesale giants to have simplified business operations.

 IOT holds a great potential for transitioning the entire consumer segment.
-There will be an improved lifestyle, smart home appliances and devices for consumer use in coming years.
-IOT in consumer sector will be holding a tendency in offering more personalized experience to customers in retail and shopping segment.
+There will be an improved lifestyle, smart home appliances and devices for consumer use in the coming years.
+IOT in the consumer sector will be holding a tendency in offering more personalised experiences to customers in the retail and shopping segment.
 Comprehensive home security, smart healthcare devices, smart wearables and applications for tracking devices and people will steer the adoption of IOT in consumer as well as industrial sector.

 3D printing technology is being explored in various applications.
 Over the past few years it’s usage has grown at an alarming rate.
 Scientist in Space research centers are finding application of this cutting edge technology in Space.
 If scientist could print stuffs in space it could revolutionize space exploration.